-Hurricane Laura Forms, Forecast To Hit Gulf Coast As A Major Hurricane
+Hurricane Laura Forms, Forecast To Hit U.S. Gulf Coast As A Major Hurricane

 Hurricane Laura will make landfall as a major hurricane, with winds of around 115 mph and a storm surge up to 11 feet, when it strikes near the Louisiana-Texas border late Wednesday or early Thursday, according to the National Hurricane Center.